harsh-sutariya/CityWalker/dataset/README.md

 In our data processing pipeline, we first divide the long videos into short clips of two minutes to reduce IO bottleneck during training.
 We then use [DPVO](https://github.com/princeton-vl/DPVO) to get the odometry in each clip.
 Therefore we cannot provide the trajectory for each video.
 We only provide the playlists of the videos we used and our processing pipeline.

 ### Download
 Please download the videos in `citywalk_playlists.txt` and/or `citydrive_playlists.txt`(optional).
 And put them in a single directory.
+We recommend using [youtube-dl](https://github.com/ytdl-org/ytdl-nightly) to download.

 ### Preprocessing
 #### 1. Split the videos